The PR Cascade After You Make News

 - Share placements on your social media channels – before and after your news airs.

-Want to learn more about ways to multiply your newsmaking efforts?
+Want to learn more about how our communications firm in Chicago can multiply your newsmaking efforts, not just locally, but nationally?
 Let’s talk!